reedable/ollama-chat/README.md

 ## Getting started

+This project requires the following third-party software and a model.

+- Ollama
+- deepseek-r1:1.5b
+- MongoDB (optional)

 ### Prerequisites

 - Homebrew
 - Node.js
 - NPM
-- Ollama
-- deepseek-r1:1.5b

-### Install and run Ollama
+### Install and run Ollama with DeepSeek

 Ollama is an open-source framework for running large language models (LLMs) locally on your machine without relying on cloud-based APIs.
 It allows you to